eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignbulksendApi.md

 <a id="ezsignbulksendreorderv1"></a>
 # **EzsignbulksendReorderV1**
-> CommonResponse EzsignbulksendReorderV1 (int pkiEzsignbulksendID, EzsignbulksendReorderV1Request ezsignbulksendReorderV1Request)
+> EzsignbulksendReorderV1Response EzsignbulksendReorderV1 (int pkiEzsignbulksendID, EzsignbulksendReorderV1Request ezsignbulksendReorderV1Request)

 Reorder Ezsignbulksenddocumentmappings in the Ezsignbulksend